scaleoutsystems/fedn/examples/flower-client/README.rst

 FEDn Project: Flower ClientApps in FEDn
 ---------------------------------------

 This example demonstrates how to run a Flower 'ClientApp' on FEDn.
+Sign up to FEDn Studio for a quick and easy way to set up all the backend services: https://fedn.scaleoutsystems.com/signup/ (optional).

 The FEDn compute package 'client/entrypoint' uses a built-in Flower compatibiltiy adapter for convenient wrapping of the Flower client.